CircuitSetup/Remote/README.md

 ##### &#9654; Play TCD-alarm sounds

-If a TCD is connected via BTTFN or MQTT, the Dash Gauges visually signals when the TCD's alarm sounds.
+If a TCD is connected via BTTFN or MQTT, the Remote visually signals when the TCD's alarm sounds.
 If you want to play an alarm sound, check this option.

 ##### &#9654; Display TCD speed when off